All of our content is written by humans, not robots. Learn More

 Here’s where your firewall comes in.
 It inspects those data packets individually to see if they are safe to let through.
 The firewall then disregards those that it deems unsafe, either because they are from a suspicious source, contain malware, or don’t correspond to the rest of the incoming packet stream.

-The different types of firewall are categorized based on how they inspect data packets.
+The different types of firewalls are categorized based on how they inspect data packets.
 There’s SPI, stateless packet inspection, and deep packet inspection, or DPI.
 But since our focus here is on SPI firewalls, let’s talk about how this type of firewall works and how it protects you.

 How an SPI Firewall Works